Nakshatra1610/sakhi/README.md

 - **One-Click Directions** - Navigate to any safe place instantly
 - **Guest Access** - No login required to view safe places

+> **⚠️ Note:** The map currently does not display publicly available safe places data due to API integration issues.
+This will be fixed shortly.
+Users can still add and view their personal safe places.

 ### 👥 Trusted Contacts
 - **Emergency Contacts Management** - Add family, friends, and trusted individuals
 - **Automatic Notifications** - Alert contacts during emergencies